 I joined them and was amazed at how many mushrooms we found.
 And it turns out mushrooms aren’t the only wild edibles you can find in the city.

 While these all aren’t exactly the tastiest foods you can eat, you will be glad they are there in a survival situation.

 In the USA, we use roses as decorations.
-But, in many other parts of the world, it is quite common to make sweets and even things like ice cream out of rose petals.
-It turns out that they are actually quite tasty.
-Just try to avoid eating the white part on the end of the petals as this part is very bitter.
+But, in many other parts of the world, making sweets and even things like ice cream out of rose petals is common.
+It turns out that they are pretty tasty.
+Just try to avoid eating the white part on the end of the petals, as this part is very bitter.

-A lot of people know that dandelions are edible, but don’t really know how to choose and eat them.
+Many people know that dandelions are edible but don’t know how to choose and eat them.
 Here are some tips:

 - Young leaves are the best.
 By the time the flower blooms, the leaves will be VERY bitter.
 Use young leaves in salads.

 - Older leaves can be cooked to get rid of some of the bitterness.

 - Dandelion flowers can also be eaten.
 Choose flowers that haven’t bloomed yet, as they will have the mildest taste.

 - In the fall, dandelion roots can be harvested and dried.
 Roast them, and they make a good coffee substitute.
 (Learn how to make greens powder.)